iamroshel/phase-1-practice-interacting-with-the-dom/README.md

-# Interacting with the DOM using Events
+# Interacting with the DOM using Events c

 ## Learning Goals